ntan242001/LEEM_Fourier_Optics_FE/README.md

 For contribution request, please email the author at xtnguyenaa@connect.ust.hk.

 ## Authors and acknowledgement
-This is part of the UROP project on LEEM Fourier Optics at HKUST in summer 2021 of the author under the supervision of professor M.S.
+This is part of the UROP project on LEEM Fourier Optics at HKUST of the author under the supervision of professor M.S.
 Altman.

 ## Project status
 Active